 Facebook Group Insights Explained

-Facebook group insights: Growth
+Facebook Group Growth Metrics

 You can change the time period by clicking on the drop down and choosing any from the last 7 days, 28 days, 60 days, or even a custom time period.